GitHub Copilot Review 2026 - AI Code Assistant

 #LabelData Point

-[5]Free: FreeGitHub Copilot offers a Free tier with 50 agent mode or chat requests per month and 2,000 completions per month, making AI tools accessible at no cost.
+[5]Free: FreeGitHub Copilot provides a functional Free tier with 2,000 code completions per month and 50 chat requests per month (including Copilot Edits), making AI-powered development tools accessible at no cost.

-[7]Seamless IDE integrationGitHub Copilot integrates seamlessly into major IDEs including VS Code, Visual Studio, JetBrains, and Neovim, validated as a core strength by 756 user reviews.
+[7]Seamless IDE integrationGitHub Copilot provides seamless integration across major IDEs including VS Code, Visual Studio, JetBrains, Neovim, Xcode, Eclipse, Zed, and SQL Server Management Studio, confirmed by 289 user reviews.

 GitHub Copilot Categories & Use Cases